Mayonnaise Making Process

 Mayonnaise is typed as a semisolid emulsion.
-Egg yolk, vinegar, and salt are the main ingredients used to make it.
-This recipe can’t be made without any one of these four.
+Egg yolk, vinegar, and salt are the main ingredients.
+This recipe can’t be complete without any one of these four.
 Sugar, MSG, mustard, starch, white pepper, and other spices are also non-essential raw materials.
 Oil makes up at least 65% of mayonnaise, but 77–82% is usually better.
 There are generally two recipes for the mayonnaise making process.
 Low-fat mayonnaise and 80% oil mayonnaise.
 Check out the list below to see how much of each ingredient to use:

 How Mayonnaise Production Line Flow?

 In the high shear emulsification tank, ingredients like sugar, vegetable oil, vinegar, salt, lemon acid, and starch will be emulsified and mixed before being sent through a rotor pump to a vacuum mixing tank.
 The vegetable oil and egg yolk or egg liquid will also be put into the mixing and emulsifying tank and mixed well for 20 to 30 minutes.
-Mixing should be done with cold and in a vacuum.
+In mayonnaise making process, mixing should be cold and in a vacuum.
 We already have mayonnaise, but it will be homogenized to make the final product smoother and tastier.
-Finally, it will be filled into retail containers like sachets, bottles, and jars.
+Finally, filling process into retail containers like sachets, bottles, and jars.

 Mayonnaise Production Line Machine Overview